 Access to the SCC is via the campus and region’s high-performance networking.
 The campus core utilizes 10-Gigabit Ethernet with multiple 10-Gigabit links to the Boston/Cambridge NoX node and two pairs of 10-Gigabit connections to the MGHPCC.

-If you need resources beyond what BU can provide, you also may want to look into the XSEDE (eXtreme Science and Engineering Discovery Environment) initiative of the National Science Foundation or the Commonwealth Computational Cloud for Data Driven Biology (C3DDB) computing facility which supports life sciences research, or the Massachusetts Open Cloud (MOC), a public computing cloud for use by academia and industry.
+If you need resources beyond what BU can provide, you also may want to look into the XSEDE (eXtreme Science and Engineering Discovery Environment) initiative of the National Science Foundation, the Commonwealth Computational Cloud for Data Driven Biology (C3DDB) computing facility which supports life sciences research, or the Massachusetts Open Cloud (MOC), a public computing cloud for use by academia and industry.